Şebsefa Kadın

-Fatma Şebsefa Kadın (/tr/; شب صفا قادین; "one who abstain" and "night pleasure"; c.
+Fatma Şebsefa Kadın (/tr/; شب صفا قادین; called also Şebisefa, Şebsafa or Şebisafa; c.
 1766 – c.
 1805) was a consort of Sultan Abdul Hamid I of the Ottoman Empire.

 As imperial consort

-Her origin is unconfirmed, but the consorts of the Ottoman sultans were by custom normally concubines of Christian origin, who came to the Ottoman Imperial harem via the Ottoman slave trade, and converted to Islam and given a slave name after their arrival.
+Her origin is unconfirmed, but the consorts of the Ottoman sultans were by custom normally concubines of Christian origin, who came to the Ottoman Imperial harem via the Ottoman slave trade, and converted to Islam and were given a slave name after their arrival.

 Fatma Şebsefa Kadın was placed as concubine in the harem of Abdul Hamid, and was given the title of "Altıncı Kadın", "Sixth Consort".
 She was called also Şebsafa, Şebisafa or Şebisafa Kadin.
 On 20 September 1782, she gave birth to her first child, a son, Şehzade Sultan Mehmed Nusret, who died at the age of three on 23 October 1785.

 Two years later on 11 October 1784, she gave birth to her second child, a daughter, Alemşah Sultan, who died at the age of one, on 10 March 1786.
 Three years later on 4 February 1788, she gave birth to her third child, a daughter, Emine Sultan, who died at the age of about three on 9 March 1791.

 In 1788, Şebsefa became pregnant with her fourth child.
-In January 1789, Captain David G. Sutherland noted following about her:
+In January 1789, Captain David G. Sutherland noted the following about the Sultan with reference to her: